daniel5151/choochoos/docs/k2/kernel2.md

 ### Receiver-first

 If the receiver arrives first, it checks its send queue.
-If the send queue is non-empty, then we follow the same procdure as sender-first, and the new sender is placed on the send of the receiver's send queue.
+If the send queue is non-empty, then we follow the same procedure as sender-first, and the new sender is placed on the send of the receiver's send queue.
 If the send queue is empty, the receiver goes into `RECV_WAIT`, holding onto the `recv_buf` to be copied into once a sender arrives.